lifetoanother/volunteertracking/README.md

 # Volunteer Core
 The Volunteer Core project is a web app that assists in better management of Volunteer Core operations.
-It will track and provide matching suggestions of volunteer partners, opportunities for volunteers, and volunteers.
+It will track opportunities for volunteers, and volunteers.
 Later features could include communications to build out functionality similar to a CRM.

 ## Development Setup
 This setup is for use with local development only; production instructions will be included later.
 Do not use these instructions in production without turning off debug and resetting the SECRET_KEY in the .env variables.